-Ward 1 has a high concentration of historic buildings, districts and sites.
+Commercial building on 3200 block of Mount Pleasant Street, Mount Pleasant Historic District PRESERVATION FRAMEWORK Preservation Overview Ward 1 has a high concentration of historic buildings, districts and sites.
 The Ward includes 12 designated historic districts, either in part or in their entirety, 77 Historic Landmarks and three archaeological sites listed in the DC Inventory.
 Of the 12 districts, 8 of them are neighborhood historic districts while the others are cultural and institutional landscapes (Rock Creek Park; the National Zoo; Rock Creek and Potomac Parkway; and the McMillan Park Reservoir).
 The three archeological sites are: The Kalorama Park and Archaeological Site; Piney Branch Quarry in Rock Creek Park; and Meridian Hill Archaeological Site.
 The 77 Historic Landmarks are located both within and outside of the Ward's historic districts.
 Landmarks within the Ward's historic districts provide important information on that specific building or site, but also provide enhanced knowledge about the history of the historic district.
 Landmarks located outside historic districts may serve as a basis for developing an appreciation for the area's larger history which in turn may lead to greater preservation protection.
 Several neighborhoods that are not currently designated as historic districts would likely qualify for designation for historical, cultural, and architectural reasons.
 Columbia Heights, for instance, was recognized as eligible for designation as an historic district by the Historic Preservation Review Board, though not officially designated.
 The neighborhood of Lanier Heights has been surveyed and an historic district nomination was prepared in 2007-2008, yet the nomination was not submitted to the city due to lack of community support.
 However, recent development projects in Lanier Heights, including demolition, large-scale construction and pop-ups to existing rowhouses that are incompatible to the historic character of the neighborhood have triggered a renewed discussion of historic preservation protection.

-Ward 1 includes a concentration of historic neighborhoods, eight of which are designated historic districts

-The designation of historic districts in the Ward has been both pro-active and re-active.
+Ward 1 includes a concentration of historic neighborhoods, eight of which are designated historic districts The designation of historic districts in the Ward has been both pro-active and re-active.
 The Ward's first official historic district-Le Droit Park-was designated in 1973 during a period of urban renewal when much of the inner-city's historic building fabric was being proposed for demolition and redevelopment.
 LeDroit Park was recognized at that time for its exceptional architecture, becoming one of the city's first historic districts after Georgetown and Capitol Hill.
 Subsequent historic district nominations have been initiated and sought by neighborhood organizations, such as Kalorama Citizens Association, to have the history and culture of a given neighborhood recognized.
 At the same time, designation efforts have been pursued to prevent undesirable demolition and new construction.

-The designation of the Washington Heights Historic District in Adams Morgan was largely in response to inappropriate development.
+The more recent designation of the Washington Heights Historic District in Adams Morgan was largely in response to inappropriate development.
 The construction of a condominium in the 1800 block of Belmont Street that rose well above the roofs of the surrounding rowhouses alarmed the community, and galvanized it to seek historic district designation to protect the neighborhood from such high-density projects.
-Similarly, the proposed demolition of the former Italian Embassy on Meridian Hill inspired the recent creation of the Meridian Hill Historic District.

-Support from owners and residents in the Ward's historic neighborhoods has led to these preservation designations.
+Owners and residents in the Ward's historic neighborhoods have largely supported preservation designation.
 Public officials, citizen activists and residents recognize that the historic designation process gives the community an opportunity to weigh in on issues of demolition, new construction, and alterations and additions to historic buildings.
-In general, the residents of Ward 1 are extremely interested in the Ward's future growth and are highly knowledgeable about the development process.
-The advantages of historic preservation has been seen as an opportunity to maintain the existing character of their historic neighborhoods.
+In general, the residents of Ward 1 are extremely interested in the Ward's future growth, are highly knowledgeable about the development process, and see historic preservation as an opportunity to maintain the existing character of their historic neighborhoods.